Wildwood Catholic Academy

 Wildwood Catholic Academy (WCA), formerly Wildwood Catholic High School, is a co-educational pre-kindergarten to twelfth grade Catholic school in North Wildwood, in Cape May County, New Jersey.
 The school operates under the auspices of the Roman Catholic Diocese of Camden.
 The school opened in September 1948 with an initial enrollment of 80 students.
-Wildwood Catholic High School has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1956; the school's accreditation expires in May 2023.
+Wildwood Catholic High School has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1956.

-As of the 2019–20 school year, the school had an enrollment of 139 students and 14.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
-The school's student body was 82.0% (114) White, 8.6% (12) Hispanic, 5.0% (7) Black, 2.9% (4) two or more races and 1.4% (2) Asian.
+As of the 2023–24 school year, the school had an enrollment of 333 students (plus 32 in PreK) and 29.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.

+The school houses the offices of the Notre Dame de la Mer Catholic Parish, which controls the two Catholic churches in the Wildwoods.